 (Bonus!
-The Little River Inn offers a Stargazing Package where they provide you with everything you need for a stargazing expedition while staying at the property.)
+The Little River Inn offers a Stargazing Package, in which they provide you with everything you need for a stargazing expedition while staying at the property.)

 San Francisco: The Fairmont

 Located atop Nob Hill, the Fairmont San Francisco has survived some of the city’s most tumultuous history (like the 1906 earthquake) and now looks out as San Francisco goes through a boom and bust again.
 Opt for a City View Tower room to see downtown San Francisco in all her glory as the sun sets or rises during your stay, or you can go for a room with panoramic views of the Golden Gate Bridge.

 Carmel-by-the-Sea: Hofsas House Hotel

 After driving from Monterey through Pacific Grove, down 17 Mile Drive, and past Pebble Beach, you arrive in idyllic Carmel-by-the-Sea.
-I’ve been fortunate to stay at the Hofsas House Hotel twice during visits to Carmel-by-the-Sea since we moved to California.
-Both times, we’ve had an ocean view room with a fireplace, and have dozed off to sleep to a crackling fire and the faint sound of waves crashing on Carmel beach.
+I’ve been fortunate to stay at the Hofsas House Hotel twice during visits to Carmel since we moved to California.
+Both times, we’ve had an ocean-view room with a fireplace, and have dozed off to sleep to a crackling fire and the faint sound of waves crashing on Carmel beach.

 The Hofsas House Hotel is also a nice walk to downtown where you can grab a morning coffee and window-shop the art galleries before continuing along the Pacific Coast Highway.